luapower/luapower-all/tr.md

   * `max_ax`: text's maximum x-advance (equivalent to text's width).
   * `h`: text's wrapped height.
-  * `spacing_h`: text's wrapped height including line and paragraph spacing.
+  * `spaced_h`: text's wrapped height including line and paragraph spacing.

 and with a list of lines in its array part, with the fields: